le0pard/re2js/README.md

 #### Named Group Content

-The `group()` method retrieves the content matched by a specific capturing group by name
+The `group()` method retrieves the content matched by a specific name of capturing group

 ```js
 import { RE2JS } from 're2js'